Why Losing Money in the Stock Market Could Be the Best Thing That Happens to Your Finances

 The tax benefits of selling a losing stock aren’t limited to the year in which you make the sale or to those people who have capital gains to reduce elsewhere.
 In fact, using capital loss carryover rules, you might be able to turn a big loss in the stock market into years of tax benefits with or without any corresponding capital gains.

-The two things to understand are that you can claim a deduction of up to $3,000 per tax year for capital losses even if you don’t have corresponding capital gains, and any capital losses that don’t fit under that $3,000 cap can be carried over to future years.
+The two things to understand are that you can claim a deduction of up to $3,000 ($1,500 for married couples filing separate returns) per tax year for capital losses even if you don’t have corresponding capital gains, and any capital losses that don’t fit under that $3,000 cap can be carried over to future years.
 That means a large capital loss — while not ideal — could mean a deduction you can keep applying year after year.

 That does come with certain limitations, though.
-For starters, if it’s a long-term capital loss, you have to apply your deduction to long-term capital gains — which are almost always taxed at a lower rate — prior to using them to offset any short-term capital gains.
+For starters, if it’s a long-term capital loss — a loss on an asset you held for more than a year — you have to apply your deduction to long-term capital gains — which are almost always taxed at a lower rate — prior to using them to offset any short-term capital gains.
 You also can’t pick and choose when you use those losses — you’ll have to use them to offset a future capital gain even if you might benefit from holding off.
-And finally, there are certain “wash sale” rules to prevent you from selling an investment for a loss to claim the capital losses but buying back into that same investment — i.e., you can’t game the system by selling an investment and then immediately buying back in.
+And finally, there are certain “wash sale” rules to prevent you from selling an investment for a loss to claim the capital losses, and then buying back into that same investment within 30 days — or selling the security at a loss within 30 days after you purchased it.
+In other words, you can’t game the system.

 Tax Benefits Don’t Make Up for Bad Investing, but Knowing Tax Law Can Present New Options